LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \Phi\U \alpha(x',\gamma \U \alpha(x')+\epsilon)=\Phi\U \alpha(x)+\frac{\partial \Phi}{\partial x\U d}(x)\epsilon +O(\left\lVert \epsilon  \right\rVert^2)  .\end{aligned}$$
 </div>

-We deduce that, once more, reducing the size of $U\U \alpha$ if necessary and depending on the sign of $\partial \U d \Phi$ on $U\U \alpha$, one and only one of the following two hold
+We deduce that, once more reducing the size of $U\U \alpha$ if necessary and depending on the sign of $\partial \U d \Phi$ on $U\U \alpha$, one and only one of the following two hold